 - With their chip technology IBM will incorporate through silicon vias (TSVs) and multi-level wiring.
 This will help protect the qubits from signals which can degrade coherence times while providing more fan-out for the higher number of control lines.
 They will also use Cryi-flex cables to replace the individual coax cables.

 - To reach a million qubit level, IBM is also planning to implement stacking multiple quantum motherboards inside the same dilution refrigerator.
 This can be viewed similar to the way modern classical microprocessors use a multicore technology to have multiple processors inside a single package.

 - IBM is also developing technology to use optical networking to connect multiple systems to each other.
 However, these networks won’t be standard classical optical networks, but will effectively be a mini quantum internet and will be exchanging entangled photons with each other.
 So like a classical computer data center that uses multicore chips in a multi-processor arrangement to provide high performance, IBM’s vision of a future quantum data center be somewhat analogous.

 - And finally, advancements will be needed in the software in order to keep up with the changing hardware.
 In an environment where there are multicore chips in a multiprocessor environment, one of the key challenges will be providing software that can automatically partition a quantum program and assign different pieces to the different processors.
 This is a complex problem because the qubit-to-qubit connectivity between processors will be much less that the connectivity within a processor.
 The software will need to be aware of these constraints in order to effectively compile a program that can take advantage of the increased processing power.

-For more on IBM’s roadmap, you can view the news release on their web site here.
+For more on IBM’s quantum computing roadmap, you can view the news release on their web site here.

 September 15, 2020